LAFC's Diego Rossi named the MLS is Back Young Player of the Tournament

-Los Angeles FC forward Diego Rossi has been named the MLS is Back Young Player of the Tournament.
+Los Angeles FC forward Diego Rossi has been named the MLS is Back Young Player of the Tournament while Philadelphia's Andre Blake won top goalkeeper honours.

-The 22-year-old Uruguayan also won the tournament Golden Boot Award with seven goals, adding three assists.
+Rossi, a 22-year-old Uruguayan, also won the tournament Golden Boot Award with seven goals, adding three assists.
+Toronto FC forward Ayo Akinola was third in young player voting.

+Blake, who led all 'keepers with 32 saves, was named winner of the MLS is Back Tournament Golden Glove Award.
+Vancouver's Thomas Hasal, the Whitecaps third-stringer pressed into action due to an injury to starter Maxime Crepeau and the death of backup Bryan Meredith's mother, was third.

-Voting for the young player award was split between the media (75 per cent of vote) and fans (25 per cent).
+Voting for both awards was split between the media (75 per cent of vote) and fans (25 per cent).

 Akinola, 20, scored five goals in his first two games.